How much does it cost to have a baby in the UK?

 How much is baby feeding equipment?

-- Breastfeeding costs include breast pumps which, according to the site, cost on average £100.
+• Breastfeeding costs include breast pumps costs on average £100.

-- In the first year of a child’s life, according to smartcell.com, bottles cost on average £80.
+• In the first year of a child’s life, the total cost of baby bottles cost on average £80, according to smartcell.com.

 How much does formula cost?